speccytools/zxgui/Readme.md

 # ZXGUI

 A lightweight GUI framework for your ZX Spectrum program.
 It allows you to have simple scenes with buttons, labels, edits, images and selects.
+It uses [YAML](./example/src/welcome.yaml) files to specify objects on scene.

 https://user-images.githubusercontent.com/1666014/212490226-d91f1fb4-af73-4726-9777-e61b3156174a.mov